 These ideas are an excellent start.
 But when you combine teleconferencing, webinars, and live streaming, you can create any number of interesting types of content.

 Some things to keep in mind when using Zoom to live stream:

 - You can record your Zoom webinars.
 Paid users can record webinars and save them to the cloud.
 Both paid and free users can use Zoom to record their content on local hard drives.
 You can use the footage to stream it again later, upload it to your platform accounts, or edit it into new videos.

 - Zoom can transcribe your webinars for you.
 Don’t worry if you didn’t prepare a detailed script for your webinar — Zoom will produce a transcript for you.
 You can use it later to turn your webinars into other types of content, such as a book or a series of articles.

-- You can see an attendee list in Zoom.
+- Zoom has advanced features such as polling.
+You can use these features to make your meetings and webinars more engaging and interactive.
+You can see an attendee list in Zoom.
 It’s always good to have a list of meeting attendees.
-You will be able to see who attended it from within Zoom.
-Better yet, Zoom will let you ask the attendees for additional information when joining the meeting.
+You can see who attended the meeting from within Zoom.
+Better yet, Zoom lets you ask the attendees for additional information when joining the meeting.

 People who like to live stream, especially those who do it for business purposes, are always on the lookout for new and better ways to reach their audiences.
 That’s why multistreaming is becoming such a big deal.
 Using Zoom with your multistreaming setup is by far the most convenient option to reach as many people as possible.